fecony/oscargabriel-dev/src/app/pages/blog/content/skeletons-in-my-codebase.md

 - Redirects in `beforeLoad`, not `useEffect`
 - Data prefetching with loaders to eliminate waterfalls

-**Zero-Flash Auth (Blocking Pattern)**
+**Zero-Flash Auth (Async Guard Pattern)**
-- Block rendering until auth resolves (eliminates race conditions)
+- Async guards wait for auth to resolve (eliminates race conditions)
-- Server cookie cache makes blocking fast after initial load
-- Single `useSession` call in AuthProvider, accessible via router context
-- Simple guards without `isPending` checks

-**Polish & Production Patterns**
-- Every route needs `pendingComponent` for loading states
+- Router-managed loading states with `pendingComponent`
-- Root + route-specific error boundaries for graceful failures
+- Progressive rendering (app shell visible immediately)

+**Frontend Polish**
+- `pendingComponent` and `errorComponent` on every route
-- Validate and sanitize all search params (security)
+- Validate and sanitize search params
-- Loaders prefetch data in parallel with `Promise.all`
+- Parallel data prefetching with `Promise.all`

+**Better Auth Optimizations**
+- Dual-pattern: `useSession()` for components, `getSession()` for guards
+- cookieCache keeps auth checks under 10ms (production only with different ports)

 ### Everything in its Right Place

 TanStack Router and Better Auth are both flexible libraries.
-They give you primitives and trust you to use them correctly.
-The patterns in this article aren't the *only* way to build your frontend routing and authentication loading, but they're approaches that I have found to work well in production.
+They give you primitives and trust you to use them correctly. **The docs show you multiple ways to handle auth (sync guards, async guards, component-level checks) but don't prescribe which to use or when.** The patterns in this article aren't the *only* way to build your frontend routing and authentication loading, but they're specific recommendations based on what I found works well in production, and what avoids some edge cases and potential bugs that aren't explicityl documented.

-The key insight is to **use ALL the features, in the right places, for the right reasons**.
+The straight dope I have for you is: **use ALL the features, in the right places, for the right reasons**.
 Each feature in a library you're using has a specific job; figure out what those are and use them!
 Use `beforeLoad` for guards and redirects (before render), `validateSearch` for search param validation (type safety), `loader` for data prefetching (eliminate waterfalls), `pendingComponent` for loading states (smooth UX), `errorComponent` for error handling (graceful recovery), and `component` for rendering (clean, with data ready).

 Skip one, and you introduce bugs.
 Overlap responsibilities, and you create confusion.
-Use them all correctly, and you get a production-ready architecture that's maintainable, performant, and delightful for users.
+Use them all correctly, and you get a production-ready architecture that's maintainable and performant.

-### The Blocking vs Non-Blocking Choice

-Choose blocking for simplicity and zero race conditions (brief initial blank screen), or non-blocking for progressive rendering (handle `isPending` in every component).
-Better Chat chose blocking—cookie cache keeps it fast, preventing auth bugs is worth the minimal delay.

 ### Next Steps

 1. **Audit your routes** - Does every route have `pendingComponent` and `errorComponent`?
-2. **Choose your auth pattern** - Blocking (simpler, zero race conditions) or non-blocking (progressive rendering)?
+2. **Choose your auth pattern** - Async guards (progressive rendering) or blocking (simpler)?
-3. **Enable cookie cache** - Add `cookieCache` to Better Auth config for faster subsequent loads
-4. **Move redirects** - Are redirects in `beforeLoad` or still in `useEffect`?
-5. **Add validation** - Are search params validated and sanitized?
-6. **Prefetch data** - Can any routes use loaders to eliminate waterfalls?
+3. **Enable cookieCache** - Keeps auth checks under 10ms
+4. **Move redirects to `beforeLoad`** - Don't rely on `useEffect`
+5. **Validate search params** - Sanitize user-controlled inputs
+6. **Prefetch with loaders** - Eliminate data waterfalls with `Promise.all`

-Start with one pattern.
-Add them incrementally.
+Start with async guards for the best UX.
+Add patterns incrementally.
 Before you know it, you'll have a rock-solid authentication flow that scales.

 ---